brianlee9090/weather-app/README.md

-# the weather app/Life Info from Postal Code
+# the weather app: life info from postal code
 An easy SPA to get the daily life information you need.
 Enter your Japan postal code and get the local weather & news!